Kinesiologist, BSc, R Kin, Certified Personal Trainer

-Injection Therapy in Calgary
+Injection Therapy [Prolotherapy]

 Regenerative injection therapy is an effective treatment for acute and chronic injuries and pain.
 This type of therapy consists of prolotherapy, perineural therapy and neural therapy.
 These different techniques target tendons, ligaments, nerves, trigger points, and scar tissue to heal the injury and treat pain.
 These injections stimulate the healing cascade, collagen remodelling, and reset normal nerve function.